AdaCore/training_material/courses/fundamentals_of_ada/adv_140_access_types.rst

       end P;

 -----------------------------------------
-Using Pointers For Recursive Structures
+Using Pointers for Recursive Structures
 -----------------------------------------

 * It is not possible to declare recursive structure